 The D & H Canal was originally 32 feet across at the top, 20 feet at the bottom, with a depth of four feet; its 76' x 10' locks could accommodate 20- to 30-ton- capacity boats.

 At 1-3 mph, the canal boats pulled by mules made the round trip in 7 to 10 days.

 Growth and Expansion

 In the late 1840s and 1850s, the canal's trunk was deepened to 5, then 6, feet.
-Its locks were enlarged to 90' x 15', increasing its capacity from 200,000 tons to one million tons annually.
+Its locks were enlarged to 90' x 15', increasing its capacity from 200,000 tons to one million tons of coal annually.
 Forty- ton capacity boats were gradually replaced by boats of up to 140 tons, which could go directly from the canal to markets up and down the Hudson.

 During this period of expansion, John A. Roebling was brought in to work on four suspension aqueducts, one of the distinguishing features of the D & H Canal.
 While the Lackawaxen Aqueduct no longer exists, the Delaware Aqueduct, now known as the Roebling Bridge, still stands within Upper Delaware Scenic and Recreational River.
 Remnants of the Neversink Aqueduct are preserved within the Neversink Valley Area Museum properties in Cuddebackville, NY.
 Remains of the High Falls Aqueduct are near the D & H Canal Historical Society and Museum in High Falls, NY.

-Life along the Canal
+Life Along the Canal

 The D & H Canal affected life throughout the region.
 Irish and German immigrants who built and enlarged the canal increased the cultural diversity, bringing new customs to an area populated mainly by Dutch and English settlers and a few remaining Native Americans.